 Established in March 2019, CiRCUS is a voluntary collective of practising, professional artists and producers.
 We are based in and around Inverness and work across many different disciplines including painting, printmaking, sculpture, film, performance, sound, curation and participatory work.

-We support emergent artists and young people through our development programmes and are committed to building broader access to contemporary visual arts across the Scottish Highlands; through delivering a programme of free public events and creative learning built on our interlinking core principles of collaboration, conversation and supporting emergent practice.
+We support emergent artists and young people through our development programmes and are committed to building broader access to contemporary visual arts across the Scottish Highlands; through delivering free public events and creative learning built on our interlinking core principles of collaboration, conversation and supporting emergent practice.

 The current voluntary committee are: Cat Meighan, Kirsten Body, Lorna Campbell, Nicola Gear, Richard Bracken